aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-worksheet/remove-a-worksheet/_index.md

 {{% alert color="primary" %}}

 Remove is a method.
-Use it to remove a worksheet using its index (in the worksheets collection) or use RemoveAt method to remove the worksheet using its index/name.
+Use it to remove a worksheet using its index (in the Worksheets collection) or use the RemoveAt method to remove the worksheet using its index/name.

 {{% /alert %}}